underdofg/nipa_test_2021/README.md

 # API specification
 This application running on port 3004
-### 1. API. create ticket
+### 1. API create ticket
  Path: '/create-ticket' using post method.
- 1. This api wiill recieve object into body examle :
+ #### This api only reciece JSON body and it's required ticketTitle, ticketDescription , ticketContactInfo examle :

             {
                 "ticketTitle" : "exampleTicket",